 What do you do if you agree with a CP2000 notice?

 If you agree with the notice, for example if you forgot to include a W-2 from a part-time job, sign the included response form and select your payment option.
 You may also be able to request a first-time penalty abatement waiver.

-If you can’t pay right away, the IRS generally allows installment agreements to resolve back taxes.
+If you can’t pay right away, the IRS generally allows installment agreements (payment plans) to resolve back taxes.
 Additional penalties and interest may apply until you pay off the balance.

 What do you do if you disagree with a CP2000 notice?

 If you disagree with the notice, there are two general courses of action.

 - Return the notice with supporting documentation demonstrating why the IRS is incorrect.

 - Amend your tax return.